-News Release Provided By Senator Gary Peters Office
+News Release (and links) Provided By Senator Gary Peters Office

 WASHINGTON, DC – U.S. Senators Gary Peters (D-MI), Ranking Member of the Senate Homeland Security and Governmental Affairs Committee, and John Hoeven (R-ND) today reintroduced bipartisan legislation to develop and retain highly-skilled cybersecurity professionals in the federal workforce.
 Agencies across the federal government face growing cyber threats, but struggle to hire and retain qualified cybersecurity employees.
 Senators Ron Johnson (R-WI), Chairman of the Senate Homeland Security and Governmental Affairs Committee, and Maggie Hassan (D-NH) joined Peters and Hoeven as original cosponsors.